 Using some of these fantastic heartburn-fighting foods, we’ve crafted a delicious recipe for a fresh spring salad that’s sure to neutralize any unruly stomach acid.
 The best part about this recipe is the delicious, creamy salad dressing: it’s packed full of anti-inflammatory ingredients like cashews, apple cider vinegar, turmeric, and ginger.
 This whole recipe is vegan, gluten-free, dairy free, and perfect for stopping heartburn!

-Get the recipe for this anti-inflammatory dressing here, courtesy of author and recipe creator Alisa Flemming.
 Then put together this essential anti-heartburn salad!
 It’s perfect for lunch or a dinner side, because the quinoa and cashews are full of protein.
-And you’ll feel oh-so-healthy after you eat it.

 The Perfect Anti-Heartburn Salad